First Saturdays Devotion: Fátima

 At the age of 10, Lúcia dos Santos, one of the three Portuguese seers of the Marian apparitions of Our Lady of Fátima, reported in her 1941 memoir that Mary asked the following during the third apparition in Fátima on 13 July 1917.The war is going to end.
 But if people do not stop offending God, another, even worse one will begin in the reign of Pius XI.
 When you shall see a night illuminated by an unknown light know that this is the great sign that God gives you that He is going to punish the world for its many crimes by means of war, hunger, and persecution of the Church and the Holy Father.
 To prevent it, I shall come to ask for the consecration of Russia to my Immaculate Heart and the Communion of reparation on the first Saturdays.According to Lúcia, this was the first reported request for the First Saturdays Devotion directly from Mary, who told Lúcia that she was to return and ask again for the establishment of the devotion.
-This request is part of the approved message of Our Lady of Fátima, and was requested in order to prevent the World War II from happening.
+This request is part of the approved message of Our Lady of Fátima, and was a requested intended to help prevent what became World War II.
 The purpose of this devotion is to perform acts of reparation for sins committed against the Immaculate Heart of Mary.

-In 1939, she also wrote: “Whether the world has war or peace depends on the practice of this devotion, along with the consecration to the Immaculate Heart of Mary.”
+Lúcia had written in 1939: "Whether the world has war or peace depends on the practice of this devotion, along with the consecration to the Immaculate Heart of Mary."